Sustainability Materiality

 Business Model

-To truly understand what is material, students of business must understand a company’s business model.
+To understand what is True Materiality, students of business must understand a company’s business model.
 Doing so involves understanding three main tenets of how a business generates profitability and then analyzing the relationship between these three activities and social and ecological issue.

 1. How does the business model reduce costs?

 The first area of focus is understanding how a business reduces its cost.
 In this category, what is material is based on whether a company’s natural incentive to reduce costs increases social and/or ecological issues.
-This is quite different from a situation where social and ecological issues drive up costs.
-These are important to consider too but they are not material in the sense that ignoring them would significantly exacerbate an issue that is relevant to society.
-Indeed, these would constitute single materiality or financial materiality.
+This is quite different from a situation where social and ecological issues drive up costs as would be the case with single materiality or how the company's contribution to the issue increases company costs.
+These are important to consider too but they are not material in the sense that the company has grown dependent on the exacerbation of these issues for survival, specifically around cost reduction.

-Yet because the effects of these products will take a long time to appear, there is very little incentive for WalMart to change course.
-As a result, material toxicity does not appear in WalMart’s materiality matrix even though a majority of the clothing products on their shelves carry significant negative externalities.
-A key part of WalMart’s corporate strategy is the immense power and control they have over their suppliers.
-If a supplier wants to become a supplier for WalMart, they need to demonstrate some acrobatic cost cutting measures that no doubt incentivizes them to cut corners and find the most cost efficient and non-financial cost enhancing means to achieve this end.
+Because the effects of these products will take a long time to appear as material for Walmart, there is very little incentive for Walmart to change course.
+What is more, Walmart has a strong incentive to undermine any effort to impose these costs on the sector.
+As with any profit-seeking entity, it is in their best interests to protect this low cost strategy.
+As a result, material toxicity does not appear in Walmart's materiality matrix even though a majority of the clothing products on their shelves carry significant negative externalities.
+A key part of Walmart's corporate strategy is the immense power and control they have over their suppliers.
+If a supplier wants to supply Walmart, they need to demonstrate some acrobatic cost cutting measures that no doubt incentivizes them to cut corners and find the most cost efficient and non-financial cost enhancing means to achieve this end.

 Another place where materiality emerges from a cost cutting point of view is through efforts to reduce material costs.
 When sugar as a raw material increased in cost, food engineers found innovative ways to replace sugar with alternative ingredients.
 One ingredient was high fructose corn syrup.
 Not only was this ingredient found in food, but the more general innovation of using corn derivatives led to its use in a wide variety of products including diapers and batteries.
-Yet while costs were reduced, consumer harm increased substantially to the point where the revolt associated with high fructose corn syrup led to its removal in a number of food products.
-The same story has emerged with chocolate and confectionary, where the industry has seen ballooning cocoa costs.
-In response, large confectionary companies turned to palm and soy oil substitutes for cocoa to keep costs down[iii].
+Yet while costs were reduced, health deficiencies in food increased at the expense of the consumer.
+The same story has emerged with chocolate and confectionery, where the industry has seen ballooning cocoa costs.
+In response, large confectionery companies turned to palm and soy oil substitutes for cocoa to keep costs down[iii].
 Yet doing so has revealed a key material issue of deforestation as a $250 billion dollar industry now uses palm trees in their products.
+In these examples, food and beverage companies have a strong impact on social and ecological issues (consumer health and deforestation) but there is not a corresponding negative impact on firm operations.
+In fact, the impact is positive from a profit maximization perspective again, within a reasonable time frame of managerial decision making.

-In sum, in their efforts to truly understand what is material for a company, students of business must understand how the business goes about reducing costs both internally and throughout their respective supply chains.
+In sum, in their efforts to truly understand what is material for a company, students of business must understand how the business goes about reducing costs both internally and throughout their respective supply chains and then to ascertain how this cost reduction increases social and ecological issues.

 2. How does the business model increase its revenues?

 A company like Nokia’s revenue stream is contingent on both practical and perceived obsolescence.
 The more this obsolescence exists, the greater the revenue potential of the company.
 There is of course a limit here – if Nokia’s devices become obsolete after 1 year, a consumer revolt might ensue resulting in an impact on revenue.
-But with only 4-5 major players in the sector, norms of when devices become largely determined by business, not by the market.
+This is as far as double materiality goes.
+But with only 4-5 major players in the sector (Apple, Nokia, Samsung, Huawei, etc.), norms of when devices become largely determined by business, not by the market.
 In fact, 2.5 years is the expected time that a device is expected to avoid the above types of obsolescence[iv].
 This, of course, is at odds with ecological ambitions related to reducing e-waste which has emerged in the last couple of decades as a key ecological concern.
 The BBC reported that 5 billion smartphones were expected to be discarded in 2022[v].
 Moreover, exposure of people in less developed countries to the toxins in these consumer electronics has severe implications socially[vi].
 Surprisingly then, the terms practical or perceived obsolescence do not appear anywhere in the sustainability reports of Nokia, Samsung or Apple as of 2023.
 Yet while they recognize e-waste as a material issue, they are silent on its link to revenue potential.

 Another example might be the fast food sector.
 Portion sizes over the last few decades have ballooned.
 A key part of the business model of the fast food sector is to increase prices and thus revenue to match an increase in portion sizes, but without the comparable increase in costs.
 No doubt, companies are incentivized to increase portions because they gain the additional revenue without the additional cost of doing so.
-This means that adding more French fries to an order allows for a price and revenue boost but the cost, given economies of scale, hardly increases.
+This means that adding more of a product to an order allows for a price and revenue boost but the cost, given economies of scale, hardly increases.
 Yet the social costs associated with consumer health of these activities are enormous with obesity and obesity-related health issues reaching unprecedented levels.
 So, a fast-food company’s natural incentives to increase revenues comes with a social cost.
+Because of the immense revenue opportunity associated with this tactic, the issue of consumer health is overlooked as immaterial from a single or double materiality perspective.
+Only when we consider True Materiality and consider the relevance of this issue to the integrity of the business model, do we understand its importance as a material issue.

 3. How do companies increase customer willingness to pay?

 The best way to understand this is through an example.
 The food and beverage industry has developed strong competencies in food engineering.
 Food engineering refers to the design of food products that uses a unique collection of whole food derivatives to make new food products.
 Recall the earlier example of replacing sugar with high fructose corn syrup.
 We already discussed how doing so allows companies to reduce the costs associated with whole foods.
 But another part of the business model of food and beverage companies is to boost willingness to pay.
 Doing so involves clever marketing tactics that give the impression of value add using, for example, claims of certain nutritional benefits like fibre and omega 3s.
 Some even insert certification symbols to denote health benefits.
 It could also involve exploiting consumer vulnerabilities associated with product consumption.
-No where is the latter more prevalent than considering the unprecedented growth of salt, sugar and fat in food products.
-It is not so much that these ingredients are low cost.
-While they do in fact reduce costs, the real value for companies is that they can be addictive.
+Nowhere is the latter more prevalent than considering the unprecedented growth of salt, sugar and fat in food products.
+While they do reduce costs, the real value for companies is that they can be addictive.
 In fact, they are so addictive that academic scholars have likened these food characteristics to tobacco addiction[vii].
 In this example, boosting customer willingness to pay by inserting addictive ingredients has an adverse effect on the health and wellbeing of these consumers.
+Yet using the lens of double materiality perspective, the issue of consumer health is not material.
+Only through True Materiality by understanding how these tactics both boost willingness to pay and consumer health issues does it emerge as material.

-In sum, while understanding how companies earn revenue is an important means by which to identify material issues.
-It is important to consider how companies influence a customer’s willingness to pay for products and services, the increase of which have adverse impacts on society and/or the environment.
+In sum, while understanding how companies earn revenue is an important means by which to identify material issues, it is important to consider how companies influence a customer’s willingness to pay for products and services, the increase of which has adverse impacts on society and/or the environment.

 Materiality Matrix

-Once material issues start to emerge, it is important to map these issues on a materiality matrix.
-A materiality matrix is a diagram that maps issues according to the degree of impact on society or stakeholders and the degree to which the issue is relevant to a company’s business model.
+When developing a company's materiality matrix, it is very important to go beyond those issues that carry material financial risk to companies where the X Axis is labelled as the degree of impact on the company.
+Instead, the X Axis on the matrix should be labelled as the degree of relevance of the issue to the company, as defined by our three profitability categories above.
 An example of a materiality matrix can be found below.
 Based on the above commentary, issues are high in materiality when they are particularly pressing for society and are highly associated with the means by which the company in question reduces costs, increases revenue and/or willingness to pay.

 Appendix A